Skip to content

-During the catastrophic Dust Bowl of the 1930s, Hugh Hammond Bennett testified in front of a Congressional committee in favor of a bill that would create the Soil Conservation Service.
-At the time, Bennett was a soil scientist and Director of the Soil Erosion Service.
-As a result, the Soil Conservation Act of April 27, 1935, created USDA's Soil Conservation Service.
-Hugh Bennett would serve as the chief until his retirement.
-President Franklin D. Roosevelt proposed the Standard State Soil Conservation Districts Act be signed into law.
-USDA drafted the law and was sent to all states in 1937.
+During the catastrophic Dust Bowl of the 1930s, testimony was given by Hugh Hammond Bennett before a Congressional committee in support of creating the Soil Conservation Service.
+At the time, Bennett was serving as a soil scientist and Director of the Soil Erosion Service.
+As a result, the Soil Conservation Act of April 27, 1935, was enacted, and USDA's Soil Conservation Service was officially established.
+Bennett was later appointed as its chief, a role in which he would remain until his retirement.
+Soon after, President Franklin D. Roosevelt proposed that the Standard State Soil Conservation Districts Act be signed into law, and the USDA drafted the legislation, which was then sent to all states in 1937.

 The Kent Soil and Water Conservation District was founded on May 8, 1938.
-It stands as the oldest soil conservation district in Maryland, and in the Northeastern United States.
-Today, there are over 3,000 soil conservation districts spanning all 50 states.
+It is recognized as the oldest soil conservation district in Maryland and in the Northeastern United States.
+Today, more than 3,000 soil conservation districts are operated across all 50 states.

 "A nation that destroys its soil destroys itself." - Franklin D. Roosevelt